Event-by-Event Direction Reconstruction of Solar Neutrinos in a High Light-Yield Liquid Scintillator: The SNO+ Detector and Data Selection

-\textbf{\textit{The SNO+ Detector and Data Selection}} - SNO+ is a multi-purpose neutrino detector located \SI{2}{\km} underground at SNOLAB in Ontario, Canada.
+SNO+ is a multipurpose neutrino detector located \SI{2}{\km} underground at SNOLAB in Ontario, Canada.
 Much of the infrastructure has been repurposed from the SNO experiment, including 9362 photomultiplier tubes (PMTs) and a \SI{6}{\m} radius acrylic vessel (AV).
 Significant upgrades have been made to the detector, allowing for the AV to be filled with LS \cite{SNO:2021LS}.
-Further details of the SNO+ detector can be found in \cite{SNO:2021xpa}.
+Further details of the SNO+ detector can be found in \cite{SNO:2021}.

 In order to select a pure sample of \ce{^8B} solar neutrinos for the current study, an energy region for the scattered electron of approximately \SIrange{5}{15}{\mev} was used \cite{SNO:2015wyx}.
-This removes the vast majority of events due to U/Th chain backgrounds as well as events associated with muons.
+This removes the vast majority of events due to Uranium and Thorium chain (U/Th) chain backgrounds as well as events associated with muons.
 The higher energy events in this sample are expected to provide better directional information, compared to those below \SI{5}{\mev}, due to the increased number of Cherenkov photons, reduced electron multiple scattering and neutrino interaction kinematics.
-A dead time of \SI{20}{\s} was also enforced after any energy depositions above \SI{15}{\mev} in order to remove any further activity following muon events.
-A fiducial radius of \SI{5.5}{\m} from the centre of the AV was used to select events from a region of more uniform detector optical response.
-After cuts, the only expected background events result from atmospheric neutrinos and the decays of $^{208}$Tl and $^{210}$Tl, which results in a total of $\sim1$ expected events within the data set.
+A dead time of \SI{20}{\s} was also enforced after any energy deposition above \SI{15}{\mev} in order to remove any further activity following muon events.
+A fiducial radius of \SI{5.5}{\m} from the center of the AV was used to select events from a region of more uniform detector optical response.
+After cuts, the only expected background events result from atmospheric neutrinos and the decays of $^{208}$Tl and $^{210}$Tl, which results in a total of $\sim1$ expected events within the dataset.